STRd6/stream/streamatorium.coffee.md

 ----

-Count number of atoms that flowed through, outputting the total count each time and atom is received.
+A counter acts like a pedometer, counting each atom that flows through.
+It outputs the total count anytime an atom is received.
+It can count anything.

     counter = (output) ->
       value = 0